Treatment for Fatty liver

 - Your liver becomes inflamed (swollen), which damages its tissue.
 This stage is called steatohepatitis.

 - Scar tissue forms where your liver is damaged.
 This process is called fibrosis.

 - Extensive scar tissue replaces healthy tissue.
 At this point, you have cirrhosis of the liver.

-There are two main forms of fatty liver disease:
+There are two primary forms of fatty liver disease:

 Alcoholic liver disease

-Alcoholic fatty liver is the accumulation of fat in the liver as a result of heavy drinking.
-(Moderate drinking is defined as one drink a day for women and up to two drinks per day for men.)
+Alcoholic fatty liver disease is the accumulation of fat in the liver due to heavy drinking.
+(Moderate drinking is defined as one drink per day for women and up to two per day for men.)
 About 5% of people in the U.S. have this form of liver disease.

 Nonalcoholic fatty liver disease

 Non-alcoholic fatty liver disease occurs in people who aren’t heavy drinkers.
 The condition affects one in three adults and one in 10 children in the United States.
 Researchers haven’t found the exact cause of nonalcoholic fatty liver disease.
 Several factors, such as obesity and diabetes, can increase your risk.

 Fatty liver symptoms